Good Boy (2025 Leonberg film): Plot

-Todd, a young man suffering from a chronic lung disease, relocates from New York City to his late grandfather's rural, uninhabited home in the woods with his beloved dog, a Nova Scotia Duck Tolling Retriever named Indy.
+Indy, a Nova Scotia Duck Tolling Retriever, moves with his owner Todd, who suffers from a chronic lung disease, from New York City to Todd’s late grandfather's rural, uninhabited home in the woods.
 Todd's sister, Vera, worries about Todd's isolation at the home, believing the house is haunted and contributed to their grandfather's death there.
 Indy immediately senses a presence in the home, often manifesting in shadows and sometimes appearing as a dark, skeletal figure drenched in mud.

 While roaming the woods, Indy and Todd encounter Richard, a longtime neighbor who warns them of fox traps he has set in the area.
 Richard informs Todd that he was the one who found Todd's grandfather's corpse, and that his grandfather's Golden Retriever, Bandit, has been missing since.
 Indy recurrently observes the dark entity in the house and encounters an apparition of Bandit which leads him upstairs.
 Beneath a wardrobe, Indy finds a bandana that belonged to Bandit.
 Indy also experiences recurring dreams of being attacked by the dark figure, and has visions of Todd's grandfather, who appears to have died in the home of a similar disease.

 Meanwhile, Todd's health worsens and he begins regularly coughing up blood.
 He becomes increasingly aggressive toward Indy and Vera, who constantly checks in on him by phone.
 Late one night, Indy awakens to find Todd in an incoherent state, slamming his head against the basement door.
 While Todd sleeps, Indy observes the figure approaching the bedroom.
 Todd awakens, collapses, and is separated from Indy after the entity closes a door between them.
-Indy escapes the house, intending to find Richard so he can help Todd, but becomes caught in one of Richard's fox traps.
+Indy escapes the house, intending to find Richard so he can help Todd, but becomes caught in one of Richard's fox snares.
 Todd reprimands him by leashing him outside and forcing him to sleep in a doghouse.